 Rigveda is the correct answer.
-Yoga components took in the Rigveda.
+Yoga components took in Rigveda.

-The Rig-Veda is the most respected and important of the four, dating back to 1500 BCE.
-The Rigveda inspired hymns and mantras in work to conjure courage, happiness, health, serenity, wealth, success, and knowledge.
-The now-famous Gayatri Mantra, which is being utilized today for its profound spiritual properties, train in the Rigveda.
+The Rig Veda is the most respected and important of the four, dating back to 1500 BCE.
+The Rigveda-inspired hymns and mantras work to conjure courage, happiness, health, serenity, wealth, success, and knowledge.
+The now-famous Gayatri Mantra, which is being utilized today for its profound spiritual properties, was trained in Rigveda.
 We also come across the earliest use and meaning of the term yoga.
 These passages serve as the foundation and source material for the rest of the Vedas.

 Gayatri Mantra is loyal to Mata Savitri, while Lord Surya is loyal to Mata Savitri.